derekjubach/Full-Scope-Bulk-Page-Creator/readme.txt

 Your CSV file should include columns for:
 * All placeholders used in your template
 * URL slug (optional)
-* meta_description (optional, for Yoast SEO)
+* meta_description and/or meta_title (optional, for Yoast SEO)

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/location-pages-generator` directory
+1. Search for "FullScope Bulk Page Generator" in the Plugins section
+2. Click "Install Now"
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Location Generator in the admin menu
+4. Go to FullScope Bulk Page Generator in the admin menu
-4. Follow the step-by-step process to generate your pages
+5. Follow the step-by-step process to generate your pages

 == Frequently Asked Questions ==